-- Your baby may arrive a couple of months too soon.
+- Your baby may arrive a couple of months early.

 Having an emergency fund for three months wages is something you should consider.

-Financial Mappers is financial planning software for the long term, say 30-years.
+Financial Mappers is financial planning software for the long term, say 50-years.
 These plans can include both you and your partner.

 Women often have fewer funds in their superannuation.
-This is because time is taken out of the workforce.
-In this case, Mary she has made personal Superannuation contributions.
+This is because of time taken out of the workforce.
+In this case, Mary can make personal Superannuation contributions.